Essential Guide to Security Frameworks & 14 Examples

 While many frameworks require third-party certification, contractors can self-certify with NIST SP 800-171 by following NIST’s documentation.

-If you live in the state of California and have ever seen a link saying “Do Not Sell My Personal Information” on a website, you’ve encountered the IAB CCPA Compliance Framework (the Interactive Advertising Bureau California Consumer Privacy Act).
+If you live in the state of California and have ever seen a link saying “Do Not Sell My Personal Information” on a website, you’ve encountered the California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act of 2020 (CPRA).
 This framework provides California consumers with more control over their personal data.
-It requires compliance from businesses that collect user information and the ad tech companies that purchase it.
+It requires compliance from for-profit organizations that collect the personal information of California residents and meet certain thresholds.

-• Who it’s for: Businesses and ad tech companies that manage California residents’ personal data
+- Who it’s for: Businesses that collect, process, or share California residents’ personal data

 14. CIS Controls